Node Functions

 Note:

-When file transfer is involved in, it is not recommended to store data that needs long-term retention.
+When file transfer is involved, storing data that requires long-term retention is not recommended.
 We recommend using Tencent Cloud COS to handle persistence needs.

 Log Analysis